-In terms of location, it is the best area to stay in.
+In terms of location, it is the best area to stay.
 It is right in the heart of the city, close to famous sights and subway stations.
-The charm is in walking through the streets and getting to know the traditional architecture of Porto.
-There are hotels for every taste (and every budget).
+The charm is in walking through the streets and getting to know the traditional Porto architecture.
+There are hotels for all tastes (and all budgets).

 Cedofeita: Trendy and Charming

-It is the place for those who want to know the more artistic and ‘young’ side of Porto.
-It has art galleries and concept stores within a reasonable distance of the city’s main monuments.
-If you want to get away from the hustle and bustle, don’t stay in the vicinity of Rua Galeria de Paris, as this is where many trendy bars and restaurants are located.
-Cedofeita also has great options for couples.
+It is the place for those who want to know the more artistic and young side of Porto.
+It has art galleries and conceptual stores within a reasonable distance of the city’s main monuments.
+If you want to stay in the hustle and bustle, check out the Rua Galeria de Paris, that’s where the many trendy bars and restaurants are located.

 Ribeira: With the Douro River View

 Do you know those classic photos that show the Luiz I bridge and the colorful houses of Porto in the background?
 They are a portrait of Ribeira.
 The hotels are a little more expensive, but, on the other hand, you have the privilege of waking up with the view of the Douro River.